wRadion/10FFDiscordBot/README.md

 ## Known issues

-- If you have a WPM role (ex 150-159 WPM) and you do 400+ tests between 140-149 WPM, your 150-159 WPM role will be replaced by 140-149 WPM
 - In some cases, the bot says that it added/removed roles, but you still have your old roles.
 You have to wait a bit, it can take up to 1 minute before having your roles.
 - You can ask a friend to add your Discord tag in his description to have his roles (please don't do that...)
-- Some invalid arguments just crash the bot.
-In that case, I have to manually restart the bot.
-I'll try to look in the **#role-requests** channel regularly but eventually this issue will be fixed
-- **If you have DMs from Server members disabled, the bot will crash**

-## Bug, issues, suggestions
+## Bugs, issues, suggestions

-If you have any problem with the bot please feel free to report the bugs to me on Discord (**wRadion#5043**) or by email [me@wradion.dev](mailto:me@wradion.dev).
+If you have any problem with the bot please feel free to report the bugs by creating an issue on github or directly to me on Discord (**wRadion#5043**) or by email [me@wradion.dev](mailto:me@wradion.dev).
 You can also find me on the official 10FF Discord.